 Welcome to the new semester.
-I discuss some of my best tips for taking quizzes as a college student in this episode.
-I've also included a 5-day study schedule for you to use so that you can prepare for your test with confidence.
+This episode discusses some of my best tips for taking quizzes as a college student.
+I've also included a 5-day study schedule for you to use to prepare for your test with confidence.

 Cramming doesn't work, so let's not do it.
 In addition to knowing when the quiz is, you should also know what will be covered.
-To prepare for the quiz, you need to know what will be on it.
+To prepare for the quiz, you need to know what it will be.
 Additionally, don't simply flip through the pages and go through the motions of reading.
-There have been times when I have read, but not really read.
-I was just going through the motions.
+There have been times when I have read but not read.
+I was going through the motions.
 Read the content carefully and minimize distractions.

 What's on the quiz?

-It's important to not only know when the quiz is but also what is going to be covered.
-You need to know what is going to be on the quiz so you can study the content.
+It's essential to know when and what the quiz is on it.
+You need to know what will be on the quiz so you can study the content.
 You might even want to know the format of the quiz too.

 Next, don't go through the motions of reading and flip through the pages.
-I know there have been times when I was reading, but I wasn't really reading.
+I know there have been times when I was reading, but I wasn't reading.
 I was going through the motions.
-Really read the content - take notes and minimize your distractions.
+Read the content - take notes, and minimize your distractions.